-At the initial stage of the stress-strain curve is nearly linear dependence, but elastic strain of soils is a very small due to overall value of the strain.
-There are defined several types of modules - tangent modulus of soil, secant modulus of soil and initial tangent modulus.
+At the initial stage of the stress-strain curve is nearly linear dependence, but the elastic strain of soils is very small, due to the overall value of the strain.
+There are defined several types of modules - tangent modulus of soil, secant modulus of soil, and initial tangent modulus.
 The introduction of this simplifying assumption is possible to use the theory of elasticity for detecting of stress-strain state in soils.

 Distribution of idealized stress-strain curve and determination of individual types of soil modules

 Lambe et.
-Whitman (1969) say that the elastic modulus for a soil is usually the secant modulus from zero deviator of normal stress to a deviator stress equal to one-half or one-third of the peak deviator stress.
+Whitman (1969) says that the elastic modulus for soil is usually the secant modulus from zero deviators of normal stress to a deviator stress equal to one-half or one-third of the peak deviator stress.

 The secant modulus Es decreases as the strain level increases because the stress-strain curve has a downward curvature.
 There are three means of obtaining this parameter:

-- laboratory triaxial tests (from calculation based on the tangent modulus of soil)
+- laboratory triaxial tests (from a calculation based on the tangent modulus of soil)